WELCOME to the website for Trees for Watertown, Watertown's volunteer citizen tree advocacy group!

 Trees for Watertown's mission is to care for our community and environment, by

 • promoting the planting and preservation of shade trees • serving as an educational resource as to the beauty, value, and requirements of trees • collaborating with town departments, local, regional and national organizations, and the public to support a healthy urban forest in Watertown, Massachusetts.

 On Saturday, April 5, 2014, TFW transplanted five Osage Orange trees from the Grove Street Community Garden tree nursery to street sites where neighboring citizens have volunteered to water them.

 Big thanks for a successful effort go to Watertown's Tree Warden Chris Hayward and Leo's Landscaping for preparing the planting sites, to our hard-working TFW transplant team, and to our volunteer neighborhood tree stewards!

 Here's the new Standish St. Osage Orange with two of its neighbor tree stewards.

 The Successful Tree Planting Initiative is a series of articles from the Massachusetts Urban & Community Forestry Program detailing how to improve urban shade tree survival.
 (Quick summary: plant them right!)

 Here are links to these hugely informative articles.

-TFW's Osage Orange saplings have spent two years in TFW's nursery.
-See how tall they are now!
+TFW's Osage Orange saplings spent three years in TFW's tree nursery.
+See how tall they were in Fall 2013!